-Survey of Business Uncertainty Monthly Report December 2024 Brent Meyer, Jose Maria Barrero, Nicholas Bloom, Steven J. Davis, Kevin Foster, and Emil Mihaylov
+Survey of Business Uncertainty Monthly Report May 2025 Brent Meyer, Jose Maria Barrero, Nicholas Bloom, Steven J. Davis, Kevin Foster, and Emil Mihaylov

-Federal Reserve Bank of Atlanta

-Based on survey responses from 9-20 December 2024

-Headline Results

-December 2024 Survey of Business Uncertainty

-- Sales revenue growth expectations have ticked up in recent months.

-(Slide 4)

-- 2. But firms remain more uncertain about future sales growth than before the pandemic.
-(Slide 4)

-SBU Survey of Business Uncertainty

-About the Survey

-The Survey of Business Uncertainty (SBU) is fielded each month by the Federal Reserve Bank of Atlanta.
+Federal Reserve Bank of Atlanta Based on survey responses from 12-26 May 2025 Headline Results May 2025 Survey of Business Uncertainty - Sales revenue growth expectations have declined in recent months.
+(Slide 4) - 2.
+Firms remain more uncertain about future sales growth than before the pandemic.
+(Slide 4) - 3.
+Forty-five percent of firms anticipate scaling back on investment plans and 40 percent anticipate scaling back on hiring due to policy uncertainty.
+(Slide 7) - 4.
+Tariffs are the top source of uncertainty affecting firms' investment and hiring plans.
+(Slide 8) SBU Survey of Business Uncertainty About the Survey The Survey of Business Uncertainty (SBU) is fielded each month by the Federal Reserve Bank of Atlanta.

 The SBU questionnaire goes to about 1500 panel members, who occupy senior finance and managerial positions at U.S. firms.
 We contact panel members each month by email, and they respond via a web-based instrument.
 Survey questions pertain to current, past, and future outcomes at the respondent's firm.
 Our primary objective is to elicit the respondent's subjective forecast distributions over own-firm future sales growth rates and employment levels.
 We also ask special questions on timely topics.
 For more information on survey design and methodology, please refer to the resources on the SBU page and "Surveying Business Uncertainty," published in the Journal of Econometrics and also available as NBER Working Paper 25956.
 Nominal sales growth has slowed considerably over the past two years.
 Recent employment growth is in line with pre-pandemic growth.
-January 2017-December 2024
+January 2017-May 2025

-NOTE: Calculated using monthly data through December 2024.
+NOTE: Calculated using monthly data through May 2025.
 Realized growth rate series for sales revenue and employment are activity-weighted averages of firms' reported (look-back) growth rates over the past year (specifically, the previous four quarters for sales revenue and previous 12 months for employment).
 NOTE: The chart shows smoothed series.

 Source: Survey of Business Uncertainty conducted by the Federal Reserve Bank of Atlanta.
 For more information, see "Surveying Business Uncertainty" by David Altig, Jose Maria Barrero, Nick Bloom, Steven J. Davis, Brent Meyer, and Nick Parker, NBER Working Paper No. 25956, February 2020.
-Sales revenue growth expectations have ticked up in recent months.
+The vertical dashed line shown in the plot marks the start of the COVID-19 pandemic.
+Sales revenue growth expectations have declined in recent months.
 However, firms remain more uncertain about future revenue growth than they were before the pandemic.
-January 2017-December 2024
+January 2017-May 2025